Rule of Rose: Controversy

 505 Games' Australian distributor, Red-Ant, cancelled the game's Australian and New Zealand release, and 505 Games later cancelled the United Kingdom release as a result of complaints by Frattini and other EU officials, and "largely misleading" commentary from the British press, although review copies had already shipped to video game journalists.
 It was released in the rest of Europe.
-The British body which had granted the title its 16+ PEGI rating (the Video Standards Council) responded to the press and Frattini's comments: "I have no idea where the suggestion of in-game sadomasochism has come from, nor children being buried underground.
+The Video Standards Council, the British body which had granted the title its 16+ PEGI rating, defended their decision.
+In response to the press and Frattini's comments, the VSC's Secretary-General, Laurie Hall, stated: "I have no idea where the suggestion of in-game sadomasochism has come from, nor children being buried underground.
 These are things that have been completely made up. [...]
 We're not worried about our integrity being called into question, because Mr Frattini's quotes are nonsense."
 The Council further noted that "there isn't any underage eroticism.
 And the most violent scene does indeed see one of the young girls scare Jennifer with a rat on a stick.
 But the rat's actually quite placid towards her and even licks her face."

 Reception

-The game received mixed reviews, according to video game review aggregator Metacritic.
+The game received "mixed or average" reviews, according to video game review aggregator Metacritic.
 The reviewer for video game magazine Play wrote: "I think everyone should experience this game, especially horror fans, but in order to do so, you're going to have to suffer through times of sheer agony—just like poor, unlucky Jennifer."
 According to Official UK PlayStation 2 Magazine, the game "[b]lends the stuff of nightmares with stylish sound and graphics.
 Sadly, the developer should have spent longer on the gameplay."
 Edge found neither plot nor gameplay appealing: "It’s just a murky brew of meaningless, exploitative dysfunction filling an empty game, and it leaves a bitter taste."

 It is generally agreed that the title has an interesting plot, with The A.V.
 Club observing that "aside from a few deep curtsies and an unlockable Gothic Lolita costume, the characters are more sinister than sexualised".
 However, the gameplay is widely lambasted as clumsy, archaic, and unrewarding.
 The press was generally divided upon how much the gameplay detracts from one's ability to enjoy the story itself.
 GamesRadar described Jennifer as "a cringing, passive non-entity" and stated: "There's no denying that Rule of Rose is extremely pretty, atmospheric and disturbing.... but as an adventure game, Rule of Rose just sort of wilts."
-Acegamez, on the other hand, not only admired the game's plot but also found the gameplay appealing if slow, "a wonderful psychological thriller that will draw you in with its bizarrely compelling narrative, atmospheric presentation and thoughtful story-based gameplay".